 Rebekka Nymark, Customer Director at Metroselskabet, has lived in Copenhagen all her life.
 What was the vision behind the metro and how has it influenced the city?
 Photo: Pelle Rink

-Sensors keep an eye on landmark buildings
+Sensors kept an eye on landmark buildings

-Sensors on the walls of the surrounding buildings and meticulous computer monitoring around the construction sites of the inner city metro stations are witnesses to the technical challenges related to shallow tunneling under large buildings and monuments – some of them being several hundred years old.
+Sensors on the walls of the surrounding buildings and meticulous computer monitoring around the construction sites of the inner city metro stations were witnesses to the technical challenges related to shallow tunneling under large buildings and monuments – some of them being several hundred years old.

 The Frederiks Church, popularly known as 'The Marble Church', is a landmark church located in line with Amalienborg royal castle and The Opera in the middle of the elegant area of Frederiksstaden.
 The church is known for its characteristic copper green dome and has a foundation reaching back to 1749.